 Although they are not considered as risky as some of the people mentioned above, young drivers are definitely targeted with higher monthly costs for their insurance.
 The facts definitely back up the auto insurance companies here because teen drivers are notorious for driving fast and getting into trouble with the law when they get behind the wheel for the first time.

-Drivers over the age of 60 are sometimes given rates equal to insurance for high risk drivers.
-Studies have shown that the incidence of collisions increases after age 60, and that such accidents are likely to have more serious injury consequences.
+Drivers over the age of 60 are sometimes given rates equal to insurance for high-risk drivers.
+Studies have shown that the incidence of collisions increases after age 60 and that such accidents are likely to have more serious injury consequences.
 Even in this age group, though, men are more likely than women to be involved in accidents, by a factor of nearly 50%.
-So while insurance for high risk drivers extends to the elderly, it affects older men more then women.
+So while insurance for high-risk drivers extends to the elderly, it affects older men more than women.
 Again, maintaining a safe driver status and taking driver education courses can provide discounts to offset the increase in policy cost.

 The good news for anyone who is deemed to be a risky driver by the auto insurance industry is that there are some companies that actually focus on providing coverage to these risky drivers.
 Using an online insurance quote tool can help you find the right coverage in your area, even if you are someone who has a target on their back because of your past driving habits.
 When you are taking a look at the right companies, you should be able to find some help when it comes to getting coverage, even with a long list of traffic accidents or violations in your past.

 What to Do If You Are a High-Risk Driver